Giuseppe de Liguoro

 Giuseppe de Liguoro (1869–1944) was an Italian actor and film director of the silent era.
-He came from an aristocratic neapolitan family.
-De Liguoro was a pioneering figure of early Italian cinema, making a number of historical films in early 1910s such as L'Inferno (1911) and Mary Tudor (1911).
+He came from an aristocratic Neapolitan family.
+De Liguoro was a pioneering figure of early Italian cinema, making a number of historical films in the early 1910s such as L'Inferno (1911) and Mary Tudor (1911).

 His son was the director Eugenio de Liguoro, who also occasionally acted in his father's films.
-His other son Wladimiro de Liguoro was also a filmmaker.
+His other son, Wladimiro de Liguoro, was also a filmmaker.